akaatish/akaatish/README.md

 🤔   Exploring new technologies and solving complex problems.

-💼   I'm currently working full time at KPMG India as a Cyber Security Analyst/
+💼   I'm currently working full time at KPMG India as a Cyber Security Analyst

 💼   My role of work is around Microsoft Security Products, Cloud Security and Migration, Creation and Fine Tuning of Parsers, Automation.

 ✍️   Pursuing various courses on Artificial Intelligence in off-time with aim to build a AI-Cybersecurity use-case.

 🏆   I'm an avid improver.
-Continuously learning how to make the world better.I'm an avid improver.
 Continuously learning how to make the world better.

 # Tech Stack